 The Company considers evidence of impairment for receivables and held-to-maturity investment securities at both a specific asset and collective level.
-All individually significant receivables and held-to-maturity investment securities are assessed for specific impairment.
+All individually significant receivables and heldto-maturity investment securities are assessed for specific impairment.
 All individually significant receivables and held-to-maturity investment securities found not to be specifically impaired are then collectively assessed for any impairment that has been incurred but not yet identified.
-Receivables and held-to-maturity investment securities that are not individually significant are collectively assessed for any impairment that has been incurred but not yet identified.
-Receivables and held-to-maturity investment securities that are not individually significant are collectively assessed for any impairment by accompanying together receivables and held to- maturity investment securities with similar risk characteristics.
+Receivables and held-to-maturity investment securities that are not individually significant are collectively assessed for any impairment by accompanying together receivables and held to-maturity investment securities with similar risk characteristics.
 In assessing collective impairment, the Company uses historical trends of the probability of default, timing of recoveries and the amount of loss incurred, adjusted for management's judgement as to whether current economic and credit conditions are such that the actual losses are likely to be greater or less than suggested by historical trends.
 An impairment loss in respect of a financial asset measured at amortised cost is calculated as the difference between its carrying amount and the present value of the estimated future cash flows discounted at the asset's original effective interest rate.

 Losses are recognised in profit or loss and reflected in an allowance account against receivables.
 Interest on the impaired asset continues to be recognised through the unwinding of the discount.
 When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through profit or loss.
 Impairment losses on available-for-sale investment securities are recognised by transferring the cumulative loss that has been recognised in other comprehensive income, and presented in the fair value reserve in equity, to profit or loss.
 The cumulative loss that is removed from other comprehensive income and recognised in profit or loss is the difference between the acquisition cost, net of any principal repayment and amortisation, and the current fair value, less any impairment loss previously recognised in profit or loss.
-Changes in impairment provisions attributable to time value are reflected as a component of interest income If, in a subsequent period, the fair value of an impaired available-for-sale debt security increases and the increase can be related objectively to an event occurring after the impairment loss was recognised in profit or loss.
+Changes in impairment provisions attributable to time value are reflected as a component of interest income, If in a subsequent period, the fair value of an impaired available-for-sale debt security increases and the increase can be related objectively to an event occurring after the impairment loss was recognised in profit or loss, then the impairment loss is reversed, with the amount of the reversal recognised in profit or loss.
 However, any subsequent recovery in the fair value of an impaired available-for-sale equity security is recognised in other comprehensive income.